 Visnadina, an ancient natural use.

-Today we are dedicated to a plant substance of ancient use: the Visnadina.
+Today we will focus on a plant substance of ancient use: Visnadina.
 Where does it come from and what are its properties?
-Answering we will understand why FGM04 has selected it as an active ingredient cardinal for VISNA FORTE GEL, its new anti-cellulite line.
+By answering we will understand why FGM04 has selected it as an active ingredient cardinal For VISNA STRONG GEL, its new anti-cellulite line.

-The molecule that we put under the magnifying glass in this article – Visnadine – is a phenolic compound. thet's see what that means.
+The molecule we are putting under the magnifying glass in this article – Visnadin – is a phenolic compound.
+Let's see what that means.

 Phenolic compounds are substances produced naturally from plants for an infinite number of purposes.
 They range from communication between one individual and another to defense against potentially harmful organisms.
 Without considering the attraction of those, instead, useful to the plant itself (such as pollinating insects).

-All phenolic compounds, including Visnadine, belong to an important class of plant molecules: that of Secondary metabolites.
-These are all those substances that the plant produces out of necessity that go beyond those Primary, that is: growth and development.
+All phenolic compounds, including Visnadin, belong to an important class of plant molecules: that of secondary metabolites.
+These are all those substances that the plant produces out of necessity that go beyond those primaries, that is: growth and development.

 Translating, secondary metabolites do not serve the functioning of all plants, but have been developed distinctly by the various species to allow adaptation to specific environmental conditions.
 So what?
 So this explains why it is not enough to pick the grass in the garden of the house to get the Visnadina!

 Only a few species of plants belonging to the Apiacee family produce our molecule.
-The best known and used is the visnaga.
-Have you heard of it before? thet's take a closer look.
+The best known and most used is the visnaga.
+Have you heard of it before?
+Let's take a closer look.

 Ammi Visnaga

 The visnaga is an annual plant that grows mainly in the Mediterranean area.
 It is characterized by the wide and delicate umbrella inflorescence composed of numerous white flowers.
-His Scientific name, in Thetin, is Ammi Visnaga, but is also known as khella and Visnaga daucoides.
+His scientific name, in Latin, is Ammi Visnaga, but it is also known as khella and Daucus visnaga.

-the Medicinal properties Of this plant are known to man since the time of the pyramids.
-The Egyptians used it to produce a decoction effective against theasthma e i kidney stones.
+The medicinal properties of this plant have been known to man since the time of the pyramids.
+The Egyptians used it to produce a decoction that was effective againstasthma hey kidney stones.
 It also seems that they already knew its beneficial qualities for the treatment of psoriasis.
 So no...
 It is not exactly a discovery of contemporary science...

 It does not mean, however, that we have limited ourselves to interpreting hieroglyphs!

-Since the beginning of thand thest century the visnaga has been the interest of numerous studies in the medical and cosmetological fields.
-They are the fruits, in particular, to have proved to be rich in beneficial substances for humans.
-Among the most important – in addition to our Visnadinanaturally – we find the kellina and the visnagina, mainly responsible for the effects diuretics And spasmolitici of Vissonaga tea.
+Since the beginning of the last century the visnaga has been the interest of numerous studies in the medical and cosmetological fields.
+They are the fruits, in particular, to have proved to be rich in beneficial substances for man.
+Among the most important – in addition to ours Visnadina, naturally – we find the kellina and the visnagina, mainly responsible for the effects diuretics And antispasmodics of visnaga tea.

 In short, the visnaga is a plant rich in resources!
-But why do we care own Visnadina?
+But why do we care? own the Visnadina?

 Medicinal properties

-La Visnadina is known for its vasodilatory and angiogenic properties.
+There Visnadina is known for its vasodilatory and angiogenic properties.
 In practice, it induces the dilation of blood vessels at peripheral and coronary level and stimulates the formation of new vessels, thus increasing the circulation.
-For these virtues, Visnadina has already been used to treat theangina pectoris.
+Due to these virtues, Visnadina has already been used to treat theangina pectoris.

-Someone might wonder: "But then if I get a heart attack I should get a decoction of herbs?
+Someone might ask: "But then if I have a heart attack, should I have a herbal decoction?”

 Better to clarify!

 Angina is often associated with cardiac arrest because, in fact, it precedes it.
 In reality But angina is, more precisely, the pain in the chest and left arm that occurs when the heart is not sufficiently oxygenated.
 This condition is generally due to an occlusion of the coronary arteries, responsible for feeding and oxygenating the heart.
-If the occlusion is only partial, the ache Angina can also occur with recurrence without necessarily resulting in a heart attack.
+If the occlusion is only partial, the pain Angina can also occur recurrently without necessarily resulting in a heart attack.

-More recently, aInteresting Possibility of use of our molecule.
-The stimulating action on blood supply can be exploited to help women suffering from Disorder ofsexual arousal.
+More recently, ainteresting possibility of using our molecule.
+The stimulating action on blood circulation can be exploited to help women suffering from disorder of thesexual arousal.

 You don't need to open another page!
 Let me explain right away.

-Female sexual arousal, at the corporeal, involves the activation of genital tissues with increment blood supply and secretion of lubricating fluid from the vaginal walls.
+Female sexual arousal, at a bodily, involves the activation of the genital tissues with increase of blood flow and the secretion of lubricating fluid from the vaginal walls.

-When this aspect of sexual stimulation is compromise In a persistent or recurrent way we speak of female sexual arousal disorder, precisely.
+When this aspect of sexual stimulation is compromise in a persistent or recurrent manner we speak of female sexual arousal disorder, precisely.
 It follows the difficulty in initiating or ending sexual intercourse.
 The repercussions of the disorder in the psychological sphere are easily understood.

-You will have already understood where we are going: the application of Visnadina at the vulvar level has proven to be a Powerful tumescence activator – or swelling – and lubrication of the genitals.
+You will have already understood where we are coming from: the application of Visnadina at the vulvar level has proven to be a powerful tumescence activator – that is, the swelling – and lubrication of the genitals.

-No, you cannot use VISNA FORTE GEL DONNA as a lubricant!
+No, VISNA FORTE GEL WOMEN cannot be used as a lubricant!

 For use on intimate parts you need a specially designed product.

-In addition to vasodilatory action, laboratory experiments suggest that Visnadina is capable of an important effect anti-inflammatory.
+In addition to the vasodilatory action, laboratory experiments suggest that the Visnadina is capable of a significant effect anti-inflammatory.

 Even stopping here we could safely insert this product of visnaga in the arsenal of plant molecules useful to man.
 But it's not over yet!